-Enable Wireless: Check the box to enable the wireless function.
+Fnable Wireless: Check the box to enable the wireless function.
 If you do not want to use wireless, uncheck the box to disable all the wireless functions.

-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.

-Name: Create a name using up to 32 characters.
-The SSID is casesensitive.
+Wireless Network Service Set Identifier (SSID) is the name of your Name: wireless network.
+Create a name using up to 32 characters.
+The SSID is case-sensitive.

-Enable Auto The Auto Channel Scan setting can be selected to allow Channel Scan: the DIR-635 to choose the channel with the least amount of interference.
+Enable Auto The Auto Channel Scan setting can be selected Channel Scan: to allow the DIR-635 to choose the channel with the least amount of interference.